Elon Musk offers to buy Twitter - KESQ

 By Chris Isidore and Mark Thompson, CNN Business

-Elon Musk has made an offer to buy Twitter and take it private, saying he believes it needs to be “transformed.”
+Elon Musk has made an offer to buy Twitter and take it private, saying he believes the company needs to be “transformed.”

 Musk said the cash offer was his “best and final offer,” according to the SEC filing, adding that if it’s not accepted he would have to reconsider his position as a shareholder.